kstenerud/dogma/v1/dogma_v1.md

     - The absolute value of `payload` is encoded, with the sign going into the sign bit (i.e. the value is not encoded as 2's complement).
-    - The payload value 0 is automatically removed from the possible matches because such an encoding would be interpreted as infinity under the rules of ieee754.
+    - The payload value 0 is automatically removed from the possible matches because such an encoding would be interpreted as infinity under the encoding rules of ieee754.
     """;
 ```